krnekhelesh/Awesome/README.md

 Awesome
 =======

 My Awesome WM Configuration.
 All the files required to setup a working awesome WM is available.
+Editing this in Windows :)

 File Structure
 --------------